szaumoor/ZSTweaks/README.md

 Self explanatory.
 Not that it needs to be more powerful, but it feels wrong to not be especially effective against non-chaotic evil (but yes, I understand it's because it's the opposite of a paladin's alignment).

-**Component 1290:** Make Carsomyr's Dispel Magic force a saving throw
+**Component 1290:** Make Carsomyr's Dispel Magic force a Saving throw vs Spell

 The dispel on hit thing is pretty cheesy so, yeah.
 That.
 No penalty with +5, -2 with +6 version